Police Department

 In order to achieve our mission, members of the Bay Minette Police Department must maintain the confidence and respect of the public.
 This is achieved by receiving the highest quality of training available in law enforcement today and through constant and earnest efforts of all departmental employees to perform their duties in an efficient, honest, and professional manner by exemplary conduct in all their endeavors.

-Al Tolbert, Chief of Police
+Office of the Chief of Police

 About our Police Department

-The City of Bay Minette, with its 8,000 residents, is served by a full service police department consisting of 26 police officers, one animal control officer and nine support personnel to carry out the day to day operations of the department.
+The City of Bay Minette, with its 8,000 residents, is served by a full-service police department consisting of 26 police officers, one animal control officer and nine support personnel to carry out the day-to-day operations of the department.

 It is the fundamental duty of the police department to serve the community, to protect those in need, and to vigorously pursue those who commit crimes.
 Our employees carry out their sworn duties with honor, integrity, and love for the heritage of our community.